asengupta/avishek.net/_posts/2021-06-17-kernel-functions-functional-analysis.md

 ---
-title: "Kernel Functions: Results from Functional Analysis"
+title: "Kernel Functions: Results from Real and Functional Analysis"
 author: avishek
 usemathjax: true
 tags: ["Machine Learning", "Kernels", "Theory", "Functional Analysis"]
-draft: true
 ---

 This article discusses an important construction called **Reproducing Kernel Hilbert Spaces**, which allows the Kernel function to be a valid representation of an inner product in (potentially) higher-dimensional space, from **Functional Analysis**.
 This construction will allow us to perform the necessary higher-dimensional computations, without projecting every point in our data set into higher dimensions, explicitly, in the case of **Non-Linear Support Vector Machines**, which will be discussed in the upcoming article.